tswfi/atmega_asm_binaryclock/README.md

 # Day4 (and 5)

-Debouncing with trigger is a pita. switched to another debouncing scheme.
+Debouncing a button with interrupts is a pita. switched to another debouncing scheme.

 Also noticed that I didn't save the sreg in the isr which caused random things to happen :)